iamitshri/cka-ckad-k8s-notes/cka/readme.md

 - [CKA_Curriculum_v1.26.pdf](CKA_Curriculum_v1.26.pdf)
 - Source: https://github.com/cncf/curriculum

-This document provides the curriculum outline of the Knowledge, Skills and Abilities that a Certiﬁed Kubernetes Administrator (CKA) can be expected to demonstrate.
-CKA Curriculum
+Domains & Competencies

+Storage **10%**
+Understand storage classes, persistent volumes Understand volume mode, access modes and reclaim policies for volumes Understand persistent volume claims primitive
+Know how to configure applications with persistent storage

+Troubleshooting **30%**
+Evaluate cluster and node logging
+Understand how to monitor applications
+Manage container stdout & stderr logs
+Troubleshoot application failure
+Troubleshoot cluster component failure
+Troubleshoot networking

+Workloads & Scheduling **15%**
+Understand deployments and how to perform rolling update and rollbacks Use ConfigMaps and Secrets to configure applications Know how to scale applications
+Understand the primitives used to create robust, self-healing, application deployments Understand how resource limits can affect Pod scheduling Awareness of manifest management and common templating tools

-25% - Cluster Architecture, Installation & Configuration
+Cluster Architecture, Installation & Configuration ** 25%**

-- Manage role based access control (RBAC)
+Manage role based access control (RBAC)
-- Use Kubeadm to install a basic cluster
+Use Kubeadm to install a basic cluster
-- Manage a highly-available Kubernetes cluster
+Manage a highly-available Kubernetes cluster
-- Provision underlying infrastructure to deploy a Kubernetes cluster
-- Perform a version upgrade on a Kubernetes cluster using Kubeadm
-- Implement etcd backup and restore
+Provision underlying infrastructure to deploy a Kubernetes cluster Perform a version upgrade on a Kubernetes cluster using Kubeadm Implement etcd backup and restore

-15% - Workloads & Scheduling

-- Understand deployments and how to perform rolling update and rollbacks
-- Use ConfigMaps and Secrets to configure applications
-- Know how to scale applications
-- Understand the primitives used to create robust, self-healing, application deployments
-- Understand how resource limits can affect Pod scheduling
-- Awareness of manifest management and common templating tools

-20% - Services & Networking
+Services & Networking** 20%**

-- Understand host networking configuration on the cluster nodes
-- Understand connectivity between Pods
+Understand host networking configuration on the cluster nodes Understand connectivity between Pods
-- Understand ClusterIP, NodePort, LoadBalancer service types and endpoints
-- Know how to use Ingress controllers and Ingress resources
-- Know how to configure and use CoreDNS
+Understand ClusterIP, NodePort, LoadBalancer service types and endpoints Know how to use Ingress controllers and Ingress resources Know how to configure and use CoreDNS
-- Choose an appropriate container network interface plugin
+Choose an appropriate container network interface plugin

-This document provides the curriculum outline of the Knowledge, Skills and Abilities that a Certiﬁed Kubernetes Administrator (CKA) can be expected to demonstrate.
-CKA Curriculum

-10% - Storage

-- Understand storage classes, persistent volumes
-- Understand volume mode, access modes and reclaim policies for volumes
-- Understand persistent volume claims primitive
-- Know how to configure applications with persistent storage

-30% - Troubleshooting

-- Evaluate cluster and node logging
-- Understand how to monitor applications
-- Manage container stdout & stderr logs
-- Troubleshoot application failure
-- Troubleshoot cluster component failure
-- Troubleshoot networking

-Cloud native computing uses an open source software stack to deploy applications as microservices, packaging each part into its own container, and dynamically orchestrating those containers to optimize resource utilization.
-The Cloud Native Computing Foundation (CNCF) hosts critical components of those software stacks including Kubernetes, Fluentd, Linkerd, Prometheus, OpenTracing and gRPC; brings together the industry’s top developers, end users, and vendors; and serves as a neutral home for collaboration.
-CNCF is part of The Linux Foundation, a nonprofit organization.
-For more information about CNCF, please visit: https://cncf.io/.